 Cinema is a medium, subtle and yet powerful, that has no equal in its ability to evoke emotion, carry expression and move an audience.
 In doing so, it penetrates deep into our subconscious and may thus have the ability to change the world.

 Certainly, cinematography is the craft and the art of translating a director’s vision of a story onto the screen.
 However, that task is impossible to do alone.
 Therefore, it is a task shared with the director, the production designer, the colorist and the other departments.
 It is a complex and demanding undertaking that must, above all, remain in the service of the story to be told and within the scope of the production’s budget.

-From the first magical experience in childhood, seeing an image materialize on a piece of paper in developer, to my introduction to this industry 15 years ago and all my subsequent work in still and motion pictures, all these experiences have created and augmented a desire for more, to learn, to create, to experiment, to tell stories with moving images.”
+From the first magical experience in childhood, seeing an image materialize on a piece of paper in developer, to my introduction to this industry over 15 years ago and all my subsequent work in still and motion pictures, all these experiences have created and augmented a desire for more, to learn, to create, to experiment, to tell stories with moving images.”